 The easiest way to get around Ishigaki is by renting a car.
 If you have a driving license it is worth to apply for an international driving license in your home country to be able to rent a car and drive around the island.
-You can also get around the island by bus, but they make many stops and most lines only have a few departures a day (except the airport line which runs every 15min).
+You can also get around the island by bus, but they make many stops and most lines only have a few departures a day (except the airport lines that runs every 15min).

 In fact, some ferries to nearby islands will have more frequent departures than the buses.
 On the small islands, you can easily get around by walking or with a bicycle.
 If you plan to get around by ferry and bus, staying close to the terminals in Ishigaki city will make it easier.

 There are many rental cars shops on the island and the bigger ones have homepages in English.
 It’s highly recommended to reserve in advance if you are visiting in high season).
 You can usually choose to pick-up your car at the airport, ferry terminal, or have it driven to your hotel.

 Cars drive on the left side in Japan, driving in Ishigaki is usually easy with low-speed limits and less traffic.
 Rental cars will typically have a car navigator to help you find your way around.
 The biggest danger is probably posed by other tourists stopping in curves, or suddenly slowing down/wobbling all over the road while looking at something exciting — don’t be one of them ^_^

 Parking is provided for free by most hotels to their guests.
 In town, there is only paid parking which is ￥100/hour if you are willing to walk a few minutes, or ￥500/hour in the middle of the city.

 The most trafficked route is between the airport and Ishigaki city with buses leaving every 15min from 7:00 to 21:00.